prowler-cloud/prowler/README.md

     ./prowler | ansi2html -la > report.html
     ```

-    To generate JUnit report files add `-J`.
-This can be combined with any format.
+    To generate JUnit report files, include the junit-xml format.
+This can be combined with any other format.
 Files are written inside a prowler root directory named `junit-reports`:

     ```sh
-    ./prowler -J
+    ./prowler -M text,junit-xml
     ```

     >Note about output formats to use with `-M`: "text" is the default one with colors, "mono" is like default one but monochrome, "csv" is comma separated values, "json" plain basic json (without comma between lines) and "json-asff" is also json with Amazon Security Finding Format that you can ship to Security Hub using `-S`.